mrabelwahed/RxjavaSamples/README.md

    <b>Networking: </b>This package has example shows my repos on github on list with rety option for failed request
    and Request state Like IDLE,LOADING,ERROR,COMPLETED using BehaviorSubject

+   <h2>How to run the samples</h2>
+      I used the package style per feature so for instance you will find under networking package all related activities with awesome concepts.So to test certain concept add the activity refrence in <b>AndroidManifest.xml</b>

 <p align="center">
   <img src="https://github.com/mrabelwahed/RxjavaSamples/blob/master/app/gif/rxjava2.gif" width="350"/>